1 It’s low calorie!

 2 Sherry goes well with food.

-Step up your game by serving tapas and Sherry at your next dinner party or summer picnic – think refreshing Sherry served with Spanish olives, meatballs and jamón ibérico…
+Step up your game by serving tapas and Sherry at your next dinner party or summer picnic – think refreshing Fino served with Spanish olives, meatballs and jamón ibérico…

 3 It’s a palate cleanser.

 Fino cleanses your palate after each sip, which will help to bring out more of the flavours in the food.
 What’s not to love?!

 4 Sherry contains antioxidants that help control cholesterol levels.

 Four of the most commonly produced Sherries, Oloroso, Manzanilla, Fino and Amontillado, were tested and all four increased the body’s production of ‘good’ cholesterol, which medical experts think helps to carry potentially harmful cholesterol away from the arteries and back to the liver.

 5 There’s so much to choose from!

 There are several types of Sherry, light and dry like Fino, oxidised like Oloroso and sweet like Cream.
 Not to forget their various sub-categories.
 Don’t worry, you don’t have to love it all, but you’re crazy if you don’t try to find out!

 Probably the best reason to drink Sherry is to make sure it won’t go off!
 It is recommended that you consume it as soon as possible after bottling.
 Let’s not waste a good tipple by not opening it!